← Back to Grammar

 Le works for him, her, AND formal you.
 No gender stress!

-When giving something TO someone, that someone gets an indirect pronoun.
+Giving something TO someone?
+That person gets an indirect pronoun.

 Verbs like gustar, encantar, molestar all use indirect pronouns.